skshashankkumar41/Malaria-Detection-Exploration/README.md

-# Malaria-Detection-Using-Faster-RCNN-Notebooks
+# Malaria-Detection-Exploration
-Given images of blood samples predict whether a patient has malaria or not using Tensorflow Object Detection API and Transfer Learning
+Jupyter notebooks of exploraton of Malaria detection using Faster RCNN